9cco/cortex-alert-to-5w/README.md

 	py $script_path $args
 }
 ```
-and change the path to the path where you placed the script files.
+and change the path to the path to the script `alert_transform.py` where you placed the script files.
 You can also change the function name `gen` to be anything you like, e.g., `report`.
 Now, when you open a new powershell prompt, you can execute the script by typing the command `gen`.

 ## Use

 Once everything is set up, go to an alert in Cortex XDR.
 Make sure to use the default layout of fields by clicking the "three dots" and selecting *default layout*.
 Also make sure that all fields are included by checking the *select all* checkbox in the same menu.
 Now, right click somewhere in the alert row and select
 **copy entire row**.
 Go to the file you previously setup for dumping cortex output, open the file in your faviourite text-edit and paste it into the file (**Ctrl**+**v**).
-Now open a powershell prompt, navigate to the folder with the script and run
+Now, if you have set up the accellerated workflow, as described above, all you need to do is to push the shortcut-key combination.
+If not, open a powershell prompt, navigate to the folder with the script and run
 ```
 python3 alert_transform.py
 ```